 As fall temperatures increase, the degree to which these stores are accumulated in preparation for diapause may be compromised by the higher metabolic rates.
-Similarly, warmer temperatures during diapause in winter could prematurely drain stored energy causing insects to die during diapause or come out of diapause the next spring without sufficient reserves to restart their lifecycle, including dispersing, mating, and reproducing.
+Similarly, warmer temperatures during diapause in winter could prematurely drain stored energy causing insects to die during diapause or come out of diapause the next spring without sufficient reserves to restart their lifecycle, including enough to support dispersing, mating, and reproducing.